lxin42140/EzRent/README.md

 # Ensure that you have created the database named ezrent

-# Ensure that you perform a clean, build, and deploy to check for presence of any breaking code
+# Ensure that you perform a clean, build, and deploy to check for presence of any breaking code prior to pushing

 # Things to note
 1. When linking new web application to EJB module, remember to ensure that the package options under the properties is UNCHECKED